Gulf Nawa Dialect Survey

 Most folders contain all media associated with a single set of responses to the dialect survey or metalinguistic interview.
 Most folders contain all the audio-visual media recorded in a given town, though a few extensive interviews are split across a few folders.
 A small number of these survey response folders also contain documents with digital photographs taken in or near the surveyed community.
 Some of these photos are of the participants in this project, though there is no metadata to identify the people in each picture.
 Other folders contain single documents relevant to the collection.
 As of July 2018, there are no transcriptions of the survey responses, although seven metalinguistic interviews in this collection have been transcribed.

 These materials were given to AILLA for digitization and preservation by Terrence Kaufman in 2012.
 Some born-digital materials were given to AILLA beginning at that time.
 After processing, physical media was returned to Kaufman beginning in May 2018.

-All items in this collection are Public Access.
-Refer to AILLA's Access Levels and Conditions of Use for more information.
+Access Levels and Conditions of Use for more information.